simondankelmann/Bluetooth-LE-Spam/README.md

 ### Apple Device Popups
 This app can spoof various Apple devices via Bluetooth Low Energy, which can be detected by iOS devices, resulting in a flood of unwanted popups on the receiving iOS device.

+### Easy Setup
+With the Easy Setup functionality, the app is capable of generating Bluetooth Low Energy Advertisement Sets that will trigger popups on Samsung devices specifically.

 ### Apple Action Modals
 By spoofing Bluetooth Low Energy advertisers, this app can prompt iOS devices to open unwanted modals and popups, imitating certain Apple-specific actions."